 How might we decrease incidents of jobseekers not showing up to scheduled interviews?

 Successful launch, pioneered with Indonesia.
 Key feature to signing top Indonesian enterprises.
 Decreased overall reported no-show incidents in Indonesia and Philippines

 Face-to-face candidate interviews are still the norm and usually required here in the Philippines.
 And, No-Show candidates—candidates who don't show up to a scheduled interview—has been a problem historically for recruiters.

 In our research, we found that (1) recruiters frequently sent out interview invites and/or reminders via SMS and that (2) the scheduling process was more complicated for bigger companies who had multiple interviewers from other teams.

-The scheduler also automated sending of interview reminders to both jobseekers and interviewers once both have agreed to a date and time.
-These reminders were sent several times before the scheduled interview.
-This allowed the candidate enough time to cancel if he had any reason to do so.
+Once both have agreed to a date and time, the scheduler automatically sent interview reminders to both jobseekers and interviewers.
+These reminders were sent several times before the scheduled interview: a week before (if the interview was scheduled more than a week ago), a day before of the interview, and on the day of the interview.
+This provided the candidate enough time to cancel if they had any reason to do so.

 Below are two mockups of the scheduler.
 The second shows a modal that schedules a candidate to an interview.